Sport in Sweden: Motorsports

 Three Swedish Formula One drivers have collected wins: Ronnie Peterson, Jo Bonnier and Gunnar Nilsson.
 Peterson scored ten wins and was runner-up in the F1 World Championship in the 1971 and 1978 seasons.

 In rallying, Björn Waldegård won the World Rally Championship in 1979, the Safari Rally in 1977, 1984, 1986, 1990, the Monte Carlo Rally in 1969 and 1970, as well as the British RAC Rally in 1977.
 Stig Blomqvist won the 1984 WRC.
 Also, Erik Carlsson won the Monte Carlo Rally in 1962 and 1963.

-Other notable drivers are: two time DTM (Deutsche Tourenwagen Masters) and Race of Champions winner Mattias Ekström, multiple Speedway World Champion Tony Rickardsson; British Touring Car Champion Rickard Rydell, IRL champion and Indianapolis 500 winner Kenny Bräck, and Indianapolis 500 winner Marcus Ericsson.
+Other notable drivers are: two time DTM (Deutsche Tourenwagen Masters) and Race of Champions winner Mattias Ekström, multiple Speedway World Champion Tony Rickardsson; World Touring Car Champion Thed Björk, British Touring Car Champion Rickard Rydell, IRL champion and Indianapolis 500 winner Kenny Bräck, and Indianapolis 500 winners Marcus Ericsson and Felix Rosenqvist.

 The Swedish Rally, first held in 1950, is part of the World Rally Championship since 1973.
-Meanwhile, the Anderstorp Raceway hosted the Formula One Swedish Grand Prix from 1973 to 1978, the Swedish motorcycle Grand Prix from 1971 to 1977 and 1981-1990, the European Touring Car Championship from 1985 to 1987, the Superbike World Championship in 1991 and 1993, the FIA GT Championship in 2002 and 2003, and the World Touring Car Championship in 2007.
+Meanwhile, the Anderstorp Raceway hosted the Formula One Swedish Grand Prix from 1973 to 1978, the Swedish motorcycle Grand Prix from 1971 to 1977 and 1981–1990, the European Touring Car Championship from 1985 to 1987, the Superbike World Championship in 1991 and 1993, the FIA GT Championship in 2002 and 2003, and the World Touring Car Championship in 2007.

+The Swedish Touring Car Championship and Scandinavian Touring Car Championship were held from 1996 to 2024.

+The Höljesbanan rallycross track opened in 1976 and hosts an annual round of the FIA European Rallycross Championship.
+Notable drivers include Per Eklund, Kenneth Hansen, Kevin Hansen, Timmy Hansen, Michael Jernberg, Johan Kristoffersson, Lars Larsson, Robin Larsson, Anton Marklund and Mattias Ekström.